joeykhtx/KaliLinuxWindowsInstall/README.md

 <img src="images/4c-InKali.png" height="80%" width="80%">
 <br />
 <br />
-Changing the resolution to your screens extent can be done here:
+Changing the resolution to the extent of your screen can be done here:
 <img src="images/4b-InKali.png" height="80%" width="80%">
 <br />
 <br />